-Mara Rudman is the executive vice president for policy at American Progress, where she works with policy teams to create smart strategies and find the path to turn ideas into action and action into results.
+Mara Rudman is the executive vice president for policy at American Progress, where she works to create smart strategies and find the path to turn ideas into action and action into results.
 She served in both the Obama and Clinton administrations.

 Rudman is an American Progress veteran.
-From 2004 to 2009, she worked as the senior vice president for Strategic Planning and then was a senior fellow and founder of Middle East Progress.
-She also is a faculty fellow at Georgetown University.
+From 2004 to 2009, she worked as the senior vice president for strategic planning and then was a senior fellow and founder of Middle East Progress.
+She also has been appointed to the 2022 National Defense Strategy Commission, serves on the Howard University College of Arts and Sciences advisory board, and is a faculty fellow at Georgetown University.
 Earlier in her career, she was chief counsel to the House Foreign Affairs Committee; she started her career working for her hometown member of Congress.

 Rudman has been a guest on numerous TV and radio shows and has written for and been quoted in various print publications.
 She received her bachelor’s degree from Dartmouth College and a law degree from Harvard Law School.